 Gum Health & Periodontics

-At West Mall Dental Group in Etobicoke, our general dentists work with our patients prevent and manage periodontal (gum) disease.
+At West Mall Dental Group in Etobicoke, our general dentists work with our patients to help prevent and manage periodontal (gum) disease.

 Gum Disease & Your Overall Health